-Inspired from acrobatic movements, this course teaches individuals how to use their body in an efficient and economic manner.
-It is composed of a series of complex movements that integrate the use of the center of gravity, balance, flexibility, orientation in space, and the muscular forces of corporal segments.
+Inspired by acrobatic movements, this course teaches individuals how to use their body in an efficient and economic manner.
+It consists of a series of complex movements that integrate the use of the center of gravity, balance, flexibility, orientation in space, and the muscular forces of corporal segments.
 An analysis of the methodology of teaching gymnastics is also covered.